-Figure 4.
-Graph of Atterberg limits against the percentage of lime
+Figure 4: Graph of Atterberg limits against percentage of lime.

-By adding the crushed glass wastes to the expansive soil, the liquid limit and the plastic limit decreased from 70.75% to 52.51%, and from 30.7% to 21.87%, respectively, the decrease in the liquid limit was greater than the decrease in the plastic limit, which led to a decrease in the plasticity index from 40.05% to 30.64%.
+By adding the crushed glass wastes to the expansive soil, the liquid limit and the plastic limit decreased from 70.75 to 52.51 (%) and from 30.7 to 21.87 (%) respectively, the decrease in the liquid limit was greater than the decrease in the plastic limit, which led to a decrease in the plasticity index from 40.05to 30.64 (%).
 The decrease in the liquid limit can be attributed to the fact that the ability of the crushed glass wastes to retain water is much less than the ability of the expansive soil to retain it.
-The decrease in plastic limit can be attributed to the fact that the crushed glass wastes are a non-plastic or low plastic material, which led to a decrease in the plastic limit of the expansive soil to which the crushed glass wastes were added.
+The decrease in plastic limit can be attributed to the fact that the crushed glass wastes is a non-plastic or low plastic material, which led to a decrease in the plastic limit of the expansive soil to which the crushed glass wastes were added to it.

-By adding lime to the expansive soil, the liquid limit decreased from 70.75% to 43.65%, but the plastic limit increased slightly.
-The decrease in the liquid limit was much greater than the increase in plastic limit, which led to a decrease in the plasticity index, making it none plastic.
-The decrease in the liquid limit can be attributed to the interaction of the lime with the expansive soil, which leads to the merging and agglomeration of expansive soil particles.
-This results in the thickness of the water layer known as the double electrode layer, and, consequently, the swelling ability of the expansive soil decreased by the addition of water.
-The slight increase in the plastic limit can be attributed to the fact that lime is a plastic material, which led to a slight increase in the plastic limit of the expansive soil to which the lime was added.
+By adding lime to the expansive soil, the liquid limit decreased from 70.75 to 43.65(%) but the plastic limit increased slightly.
+The decrease in the liquid limit was much greater than the increase in plastic limit, which led to a decrease in the plasticity index making it none plastic.
+The decrease in the liquid limit can be attributed to the interaction of the lime with the expansive soil, which leads to the merging and agglomeration of soil particles.
+This results in the thickness of the water layer known as the double electrode layer, and, consequently, the swelling ability of the expansive soil decrease by the addition of water to it.
+The slight increase in the plastic limit can be attributed to the fact that lime is a plastic material, which led to a slight increase in the plastic limit of the expansive soil to which the lime was added to it.

-6.2.
-Compaction Characteristics (Standard Proctor Test)
+6.2. compaction characteristics (standard proctor test)

-The compaction characteristics of expansive soil without any addition and expansive soil with the addition of crushed glass wastes are shown in Table 6 and Figure 5.
-In comparison, the compaction characteristics of expansive soil without any addition and expansive soil with the addition of lime are shown in Table 7 and Figure 6.
+The compaction characteristics of soil without any addition and soil with the addition of crushed glass wastes are shown in table (6).
+While the compaction characteristics of soil without any addition and soil with the addition of lime are shown in table (7).
+Life Science Journal